Zovfreullia/Ambivalent_EightBall/README.md

 What happens when your fortune teller is a nihlist?
 Well, this is what happens-- the ambivalent eight ball.
 Answers are randomized and users can ask as many questions as they want.

+Enter the question in the input box provided and then click <strong>ASK</strong>.

 <sub>WARNING: Please do not take the advice seriously, <i>seriously</i>.</sub>